freezingdeveloper/FREEZING-WEBSITE/README.md

 ### Hi there 👋

-This is the official website for Frezzing developer
+This is the official website of Frezzing developer on YouTube

 Download my games from here